BobbyRobillard/distributed-systems/Vampire-Numbers.md

 Restricts the search values for x and y such that the range of products includes the target value.
 Described by https://stackoverflow.com/a/36609331/11667368.

-Can easily be converted to a distributed parallel algorithm by creating separate actors to check intermediate combinations of x and y within the loops.

 ```java
 public class VampireNumbers {